Yang Jisheng (journalist): Tombstone: The Great Famine

+Reception

-Yang was awarded The Stieg Larsson prize 2015 for his 'stubborn and courageous work in mapping and describing the consequences' of The Great Leap Forward.
+Yang was awarded The Stieg Larsson prize 2015 for his "stubborn and courageous work in mapping and describing the consequences" of The Great Leap Forward.
 Yang was awarded the 2016 Louis M. Lyons Award for Conscience and Integrity in Journalism, selected by the Nieman Fellows at Harvard University.
 In the award citation, the fellows stated: "Through the determination and commitment required for this project, Mr. Yang clearly demonstrates the qualities of conscience and integrity.
 He provides inspiration to all who seek to document the truth in the face of influences, forces and regimes that may push against such transparency."

-Criticism

 Sun Jingxian, a Chinese mathematician, saw in the book a direct attack of China's political system asserting that Yang had done that by committing a distorted historical investigation.
 He argued that Yang made serious methodological errors in his assumption that starvation deaths could be calculated by looking at the difference between the average number of deaths for a given period and the actual number of deaths for that same year.
 Sun believed that this was an absurd mathematical formula and he called the book "extremely deceptive", characterizing it as faulty, inadequate and even fraudulent.
 In an academic paper, Sun wrote: As a professional mathematician [...] we must seriously point out that from an academic point of view, [Yang's methodology] completely violates the basic principles that modern mathematics must follow when dealing with such problems.Additionally, political scientist and historian Yang Songlin disputes several of Yang Jisheng's claims, such as that the Chinese government under-reported deaths or manipulated data.

 Economic historian Cormac Ó Gráda, reviewing the book, stated that: "Yang tends to neglect the famine historical context and China's economic vulnerability".
 He notes that China was the "land of famine" because it was extremely poor and, in the 1950s, China was still extremely poor. Ó Gráda also asserts that Yang's estimate of 40 million fewer births is excessive.

-Response to Criticism

-Yang strongly dismissed related criticisms, especially from Sun Jingxian.
-He argued that the sources about population loss were reliable and Sun's claims were baseless and Sun himself seemed to be the case.
-Yang accused Sun of lacking basic knowledge about Chinese household registration system at that time and frequently using ad hominem attack.
+Yang strongly dismissed these criticisms, arguing that the sources about population loss were reliable and accused Sun Jingxian of lacking basic knowledge about the Chinese household registration system at that time.